Ted Larsen: Arizona Cardinals

-Chicago Bears
+Chicago Bears (first stint)

 On March 30, 2016, Larsen signed a one-year contract with the Chicago Bears.

 Miami Dolphins

 On March 9, 2017, Larsen signed a three-year contract with the Miami Dolphins.
 On September 4, 2017, he was placed on injured reserve with the expectation to return in 2017.
 He was activated off injured reserve on November 4, 2017.
 He then started the final eight games of the season at left guard.

 On December 9, 2018, Larsen made a crucial block in the Miracle In Miami nearly 40 yards past the line of scrimmage.

 On March 7, 2019, Larsen was released by the Dolphins.

 Chicago Bears (second stint)

 On March 13, 2019, Larsen signed a one-year contract with the Chicago Bears.

 Tampa Bay Buccaneers (second stint)

 On December 8, 2020, Larsen signed with the practice squad of the Tampa Bay Buccaneers.
 He was elevated to the active roster on December 18 for the team's week 15 game against the Atlanta Falcons, and reverted to the practice squad after the game.
 He was elevated to the active roster again on January 8, January 16, January 23, and February 6 for the team's wild card playoff game, divisional playoff game, NFC Championship Game, and Super Bowl LV against the Washington Football Team, New Orleans Saints, Green Bay Packers, and Kansas City Chiefs, and reverted to the practice squad again following each game.
 His practice squad contract with the team expired after the season on February 16, 2021.